 Presentation (20% of grade)

 The final mark for the course is established by determining the weighted average.
+The grades for digital portfolio and the presentation have to be at least a 5.5.

 Students who have scored an overall insufficient grade for the course may take a resit for the presentation and the course project, in the form of an oral exam (in place of presentation) and a paper (in place of at maximum half of the portfolio).